 September is National Pain Awareness Month

-Over 100 million Americans experience chronic pain – affecting more people than diabetes, heart disease and cancer combined, according to a recent Institute of Medicine report.
-Living with pain can be debilitating and effect your everyday life.
+Over 100 million Americans experience chronic pain – affecting more people than diabetes, heart disease, and cancer combined, according to a recent Institute of Medicine report.
+Living with pain can be debilitating and affect your everyday life.
 Understanding more about the underlying causes of pain can help improve treatments and alleviate suffering.

 10 Must-Know Facts About Pain

 1. Pain is the most common cause of disability in the United States.

 Pain causes more disability than cancer and heart disease combined (National Medical Association).
 The number of sufferers is also higher than cancer and heart disease, with 100 million Americans suffering from chronic pain (Institute of Medicine), 25.8 million American suffering from diabetes (American Diabetes Association), 16.3 million American suffering from coronary heart disease (American Heart Association) and 11.0 million Americans suffering from cancer (American Cancer Society).

 2. Attitude can affect pain.